 When shopping for your traditional wedding outfit, ensure the texture of the Gele fabric you choose is one that you are skilled enough to manipulate – not too hard and not too stiff, if you’re not expert enough at tying a perfect Gele head-scarf.

-When you wrap a Gele with a soft head-tie fabric, the finished head-gear will not stand firm.
+Firm materials are better for tying gele.
+When gele scarf is tied with a soft head-tie fabric, the finished head-gear will not stand firm.
 And if the Gele material is too hard, it may be challenging to flex and twist the scarf in any style you desire.

 Latest and Popular Gele Fabrics